Foster Program Guidelines & Questions

 If I don’t have a yard, or it’s not fenced, can I foster dogs?
 Yes!
 A fenced yard is ideal for those early morning, or late night potty breaks and for a game of ball, but is not a requirement.
 Moreover, foster dogs are not allowed to be left unattended in a yard.
 The reality is that the majority of dogs don’t exercise themselves when left outside.
 Unfortunately dogs left outside unsupervised can develop bad behavior issues like fence running, barking, or digging.
 Dogs need focused physical activity, mental stimulation and socialization and the best way to do this is by walking or running your foster dog on leash.

 If I have my own animals, can I foster dogs?
 Yes!
 It is important to understand how to properly manage multiple pets during the introduction period (the first few weeks a foster is in your home).
-DSR has a qualified trainer on staff who will answer any questions and help you manage any through any introduction behavior issues.
+DSR has volunteers who will answer any questions and help you manage any through any introduction behavior issues.

 Do I have to crate‐train my foster dog?
 No, but it is one of the most efficient and effective ways to house train a puppy or re-train an adult dog.
 Some dogs do not like crates initially, and most dogs need to be transitioned or “trained” to use a crate, so it’s up to the foster parent to decide whether to crate or not.
 Putting the dog in a crate while you are gone will give you peace of mind knowing that they are in a safe place, away from harm, and not doing any damage to your belongings or themselves.
 For many dogs, a crate can also represent a safe and comfortable place to call their own and provides them with a sense of security.
 Many dogs actually like having a “den” to cuddle up in.
 Crating should never be used as punishment.